 Whilst PPC will deliver you traffic you pay for the clicks so it’s expensive and no substitute for ranking in the organic listings (those that don’t have ‘Ad’ in the description).
 There are a range of steps that you can take to ensure that your approach to both your on-site SEO and off-page signals are helping your site to secure a solid organic ranking position in those all-important search engine results pages (SERPs).

 SEO is a big and complicated field and it’s essential to successful ecommerce strategy so don’t think you can get away without investing in professional help forever.
-For the time being though, there are some great guides out there, including the two links above from US based Moz who are industry leaders.
+I hope these tips on Things You Know When Setting Up An Ecommerce Website have helped!

 Go forth and sell and good luck!